 The MPO Board approved a staff recommendation authorizing the creation of a Bicycle/Pedestrian Advisory Committee (BPAC) in April 2012.
-The BPAC meets on the fourth Tuesday of each month and the meetings are rotated across the County to increase participation.

 The BPAC reviews plans, programs and special studies to promote safety, security, education, and enforcement of laws pertaining to both pedestrians and bicycles.
 The BPAC is responsible for recommendations to the MPO Board on matters concerning developing and implementing a comprehensive bikeway and pedestrian system, which is a part of the MPO's LRTP.
-The BPAC considers both pedestrian and bicycle needs, and connectivity to local projects.
+The